serianon/Kappa/README.md

 Well, someday hopefully.
 Right now, it's a playground app for trying out some new things.
 Caution: Hackathon-style code.

 # TODO:
-- port to Kotlin
+- try out single-activity-architecture (might as well improve transition animations)
 - more numbers + selection via settings
 - support at least a second theme/color-scheme
-- android architecture components?
+- try out android architecture components?
-- try out some interesting architectures, like single-activity
 - MaterialDesign2 when available
 - fix the issues #1 and #2
 - a name